nishantpillai5/neovim_vscode_config/README.md

   - toggle doesn't work when no terminal exists
   - panel toggle goes to vsplit
 - DAP
-  - Automatically select the right debugger from neoscopes (PRIO)
+  - Automatically select the right debugger from neoscopes
   - set minimum cols for dap views
   - don't load python dap at BufEnter, load it when needed
   - debug config duplicates